Sam Kratz: Characterisation and introduction

-Squirrel
+Serendipity Gottlieb and Squirrel

+Writers created a close friendship between Sam and Serendipity Gottlieb (Raelee Hill), and Pauline Cronin of Sunday World reported that the characters were set to begin a romantic relationship.
+Hill said it was a case of opposites attract, explaining "If only romances in Neighbours ever got a chance to get off the ground, then perhaps Sam and Serendipity could be destined for a big relationship.
+But you get the feeling right from the start that they're both going to move onto other people pretty fast – it's the way things happen in Neighbours."
+Sam and Ren's romance gets off to a bad start when Sam grows jealous of her friend Paulo Cechero (Hannes Berger), something that Hill hoped the pair would get over quickly, as she was keen to work closer with Grieve.
+She called him "one of the best friends I've ever had", revealing that he helped her settle in when she joined the cast.
+They also socialised during their spare time.

 After Sam chaperones a high school dance, he attracts the attentions of Squirrel (Brooke Howden), a young student who becomes "glued to him like a fly in Vegemite."
 When Sam goes away on holiday with the students, Squirrel makes it clear that she has more than a crush on him.
 She eventually corners him and announces that she is pregnant with his child.
 Grieve revealed "Squirrel turns out to be a bit of a psycho!
 She is pregnant and she's convinced herself that Sam is the father, but he can't be because they haven't even slept together."
 Inside Soap's Victoria Ross commented that the Squirrel situation comes about just as Sam's life seems to be on "a general downward spiral".
 He had spent weeks fighting his feelings for Annalise Hartman (Kimberley Davies), who was due to get married.
 When her wedding was called off, Sam provided Annalise with a shoulder to cry on.
 But before he could declare his feelings for her, Squirrel's revelation made him think twice.
 Grieve told Ross, "Sam doesn't tell anyone about Squirrel's accusation because he's convinced that no one will believe his story, especially Annalise.
 When Sam eventually tells Annalise about Squirrel's accusations, their relationship turns around because she totally believes his story and agrees to stick by him.
 Their friendship grows into something more serious so I suppose Squirrel did him a favour."

-Departure and 2005 appearance

-Grieve departed the serial in 1996.
-He quit his role in order to play the lead in the West End production of Grease.
-However, as he was filming his final scenes, Grieve was informed that his application for a British work visa had been turned down.
-Grieve stated that he was ready to leave Neighbours, and hoped to secure theatre work in Australia instead.

-On 14 April 2005, Kris Green from Digital Spy reported that Grieve had reprised his role for the Neighbours 20th anniversary episode, "Friends for Twenty Years", which was broadcast in July.